-- 14. Paragraph 290.159 of the Code states that management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 15.
-Paragraph 290.160 of the Code explains that determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
-Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorizing transactions. - Controlling or managing of bank accounts or investments. - Deciding which recommendations of the firm or other third parties to implement. - Reporting to those charged with governance on behalf of management. - Taking responsibilities for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
+- 15. Paragraph 600.7 A1 in Chapter A of the revised Code states that management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 16.
+Paragraph 600.7 A3 in Chapter A of the revised Code explains that determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
+Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorizing transactions. - Controlling or managing of bank accounts or investments. - Deciding which recommendations of the firm or network firm or other third parties to implement. - Reporting to those charged with governance on behalf of management. - Taking responsibilities for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework. - Taking responsibility for designing, implementing, monitoring or maintaining internal controls. - 17.
+Paragraph R600.7 in Chapter A of the revised Code requires that a firm or a network firm shall not assume a management responsibility for an audit client.
+Paragraph 600.7 A2 in Chapter A of the revised Code states that providing a non-assurance service to an audit client creates self-review and self-interest threats if the firm or network firm assumes a management responsibility when performing the service.
+Assuming a management responsibility also creates a familiarity threat and might create an advocacy threat because the firm or network firm becomes too closely aligned with the views and interests of management.
+Subject to compliance with paragraph R600.8 in Chapter A of the revised Code, providing advice and recommendations to assist the management of an audit client in discharging its responsibilities is not assuming a management responsibility. - 18.
+Paragraph R600.8 in Chapter A of the revised Code further requires that to avoid the risk of assuming a management responsibility when providing any non-assurance service to an audit client, the firm shall be satisfied that client management makes all judgments and decisions that are the proper responsibility of management.
+This includes ensuring that the client's management:

-- Taking responsibility for designing, implementing, monitoring or maintaining internal controls. - 16.
-Paragraph 290.161 of the Code states that a firm shall not assume a management responsibility for an audit client.
-The threats created would be so significant that no safeguards could reduce the threats to an acceptable level.
-For example, deciding which recommendations of the firm to implement will create self-review and self-interest threats.
-Further, assuming a management responsibility creates a familiarity threat because the firm becomes too closely aligned with the views and interests of management.
-Subject to compliance with paragraph 290.162 of the Code, providing advice and recommendations to assist management in discharging its responsibilities is not assuming a management responsibility. - 17.
-Paragraph 290.162 of the Code further states that to avoid the risk of assuming a management responsibility when providing non-assurance services to an audit client, the firm shall be satisfied that client management makes all judgments and decisions that are the responsibility of management.
-This includes ensuring that the client's management: - Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the services.
-Such an individual, preferably within senior management, would understand the objectives, nature and results of the services and the respective client and firm responsibilities.
-However, the individual is not required to possess the expertise to perform or re-perform the services; - Provides oversight of the services and evaluates the adequacy of the results of the services performed for the client's purpose; and - Accepts responsibility for the actions, if any, to be taken arising from the results of the services. - 18.
-Paragraph 290.163 of the Code clarifies that administrative services involve assisting clients with their routine or mechanical tasks within the normal course of operations.
+- (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the services.
+Such an individual, preferably within senior management, would understand: - (i) The objectives, nature and results of the services. - (ii) The respective client and firm or network firm responsibilities.

+However, the individual is not required to possess the expertise to perform or re-perform the services.

+- (b) Provides oversight of the services and evaluates the adequacy of the results of the services performed for the client's purpose. - (c) Accepts responsibility for the actions, if any, to be taken arising from the results of the services. - 19.
+Paragraph 602.3 A1 in Chapter A of the revised Code clarifies that administrative services involve assisting clients with their routine or mechanical tasks within the normal course of operations.
 Such services require little to no professional judgement and are clerical in nature.
 Examples of administrative services include word processing services, preparing administrative or statutory forms for client approval, submitting such forms as instructed by the client, monitoring statutory filing dates, and advising an audit client of those dates.
-Providing such services does not generally create a threat to independence.
-However, the significance of any threat created shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
+Providing administrative services to an audit client does not usually create a threat.